Skip to main content

 What to do if denied, delayed, blocked, or waitlisted

 If the Medicaid eligibility application is denied, Hawaii says you can ask for an informal review meeting and/or an administrative hearing.
-The official grievance and appeals page says your request must be received within 90 calendar days from the date of the notice.
+The grievance page says your request must be received within 90 calendar days from the date of the notice.

 If the problem is a waitlist, do not just wait quietly.
-Hawaii’s health plan manual says members on an HCBS waiting list may change to another health plan that does not have a waiting list.
 Ask the plan or Med-QUEST whether another QUEST plan on the senior’s island has capacity.
+Keep a short log of every call, the person you spoke with, and what they said.

 Plan B and backup options